 Fredo is not present in Vito's inner circle and then drunkenly bumps into Michael and Kay.
 He's an idiot, but not that bad a guy.
 His spinelessness is later reinforced when Vito gets shot and his response is to sit down by the roadside and cry rather than try to get help.

-Et Tu, Brute?: Naturally Michael's reaction when he discovers that Fredo was in cahoots with Johnny Ola, involved somehow in the plot to kill him, and thus a traitor.
+Et Tu, Brute?: Michael discovers that Fredo was in cahoots with Johnny Ola, involved somehow in the plot to kill him, and thus a traitor.

 Michael: I know it was you, Fredo.
 You broke my heart, you broke my heart.